 While that’s (obviously) a lie – and Urlacher was simply an unfortunate victim of male pattern baldness – the Chicago Bears linebacker publicly admitted to undergoing a hair transplant surgery.

 Urlacher’s hair transformation story soaked up headlines as an Oreo cookie soaks up milk.
 There are literally very few intimidating alpha males – such as the Bears linebacker himself – who publicly admit to any kind of cosmetic surgery.

 In fact, the 39-year-old NFL superstar quickly became a poster boy for hair transplant surgeries, with some companies even using his name and before-and-after images without his permission to promote their services (Urlacher even sued a hair restoration company for $200,000 in damages).

-BONUS: are you starting to scare the hair off your head, too?
-See if you can reverse hair loss naturally before it’s too late by taking a 6-part quiz at the bottom of this page.
+BONUS: Are you starting to scare the hair off your head, too?
+See if you can reverse hairline recession and shedding naturally before it’s too late by taking a 6-part quiz at the bottom of this page.

 Urlacher Shaved Off His Hair So People Wouldn’t Make Fun of Him

 Many say Urlacher’s aggressive collisions with opponent NFL players on the football field caused his hair follicles to fall out.
 But in reality, one of the most feared players in the NFL history had a prominent case of male pattern baldness.

 The Bears linebacker has previously revealed that he went bald as early as in college, which, by the way, isn’t something out of the extraordinary as many guys in their 20s start losing their precious mane.